rileysklar/ai-optimized-starter-app/README.md

-# 🚀 AI-Optimized Starter App by Materialize Labs

 A modern, production-ready fullstack web application template engineered for AI-enhanced development workflows.
 This template is optimized for rapid development with AI assistants like Cursor and designed to showcase best practices for integrating AI tooling into your development process.

-Created by the team at [Materialize Labs](https://materializelabs.com).

 ## 🌟 Features